nickfox/chatty-channels/README.md

 *What if every track in your session could talk back?*

-Chatty Channels drops a tiny **AIplayer** plugin onto *every* channel so each instrument becomes a chatty band‑mate.
-A master‑bus **AIengineer** lends seasoned ears.
-Up in the **Control Room** a SwiftUI app hosts a producer‑AI (fueled by OpenAI o3) that understands your creative direction and drives Logic Pro via AppleScript + MIDI.
+Chatty Channels transforms your DAW into a collaborative studio environment by placing a lightweight **AIplayer** plugin on each channel, turning instruments into responsive band members.
+The master bus hosts an **AIengineer** with decades of mixing expertise, while the **Control Room** SwiftUI app powers the entire system with OpenAI's o3, orchestrating your session through AppleScript and MIDI.

-*Tell the kick drum to "lower the volume by 3 dB," solo the bass for a sanity‑check, or ask the engineer to "put a little more reverb on the lead vocal"—all in plain English while the music keeps rolling.*
+*Simply tell the kick drum to "lower the volume by 3 dB," ask the bass to solo itself, or request the engineer to "add more reverb to the lead vocal"—all using natural language while your session continues playback.*

 ---

 ## Project Vision

-Chatty Channels transforms music production by enabling multi-agent AI collaboration directly within professional DAW environments.
-Instead of replacing human creativity, it enhances it by providing a virtual collaborative studio experience:
+Chatty Channels revolutionizes music production by enabling multi-agent AI collaboration within professional DAW environments.
+Rather than replacing human creativity, it enhances your workflow by creating a virtual collaborative studio:

-- AI Musicians on Channels: Specialized AI entities that understand their instruments and respond to direction
+- **AI Musicians on Channels**: Specialized entities that understand their instruments and respond to nuanced direction
-- AI Engineer on Master Bus: Provides mixing suggestions and technical guidance
+- **AI Engineer on Master Bus**: Provides real-time mixing suggestions and technical guidance
-- Producer Control Room: Central Swift application where you orchestrate the session
+- **Producer Control Room**: Central application where you direct the session with natural language

-Unlike standalone AI music generators, Chatty Channels integrates directly into your existing Logic Pro workflow, preserving your creative control while adding collaborative intelligence.
+Unlike standalone AI music generators, Chatty Channels integrates seamlessly into your existing Logic Pro workflow, preserving creative control while adding collaborative intelligence.

 ---

 ## Open‑Source Commitment

-Chatty Channels is developed **in the open** and draws on over two decades of the developer's open source track record (as well as 10 years as a sound engineer) — including the project [GPSTracker](https://github.com/nickfox/GpsTracker) (over 2.2 million downloads since 2007).
+Chatty Channels is developed in the open, building on the creator's two decades of open source experience and 10 years as a sound engineer.
+Previous projects include [GPSTracker](https://github.com/nickfox/GpsTracker), which has garnered over 2.2 million downloads since 2007.

-- **Demonstrated reach** – GPS Tracker's adoption shows long‑term support and community engagement.
+- **Production-Grade Code**: Comprehensive DocC/Doxygen documentation, automated CI testing, and robust error handling
-- **Quality first** – production‑grade code, DocC / Doxygen comments, CI tests, layered error‑handling.
+- **Modular Architecture**: Built with SwiftUI, JUCE, and OSC to enable contributors to easily add new AI personas, effects, or DAW integrations
-- **Community focus** – Chatty Channels is modular (SwiftUI, JUCE, OSC) so contributors can add new AI personas, effects, or DAW integrations.
+- **Community-Focused**: Designed for long-term support and active community engagement

 ---

-## High‑level architecture
+## High‑level Architecture

 ```mermaid
 sequenceDiagram